Home » Papers » Variable Frequency Drive Sizing

 Before sizing a variable frequency drive

-Before selecting the size of a variable frequency drive (VFD), it is necessary to generally know the working environment, the target work and if the performance and functions are satisfied.
+Before buying the right size of a variable frequency drive (VFD), it is necessary to generally know the working environment, the target work and if the performance and functions are satisfied.
 Based on this information, choose a suitable motor size and a variable frequency drive or a vector VFD to control the AC motor.
 In terms of the hardware basics, the same concept can be applied to both general purpose VFDs and vector VFDs.

 Selecting a motor according to driving force